MartinDejmal/PrusaCupHeater/README.md

       max_temp: 120
 ```
 Replace `switch.tasmota_2` and `sensor.tasmota_ds18b20_temperature` by relevant heater switch and temperature sensors entities in your setup.
-- change Logging interval on your Tasmota to lowest possible value (10s) - Configuration / Configure Logging / Telemetry Period
+- change **Logging interval** on your Tasmota to lowest possible value (10s) - **Configuration -> Configure Logging -> Telemetry Period**

 ## Standalone operation configuration
 It is possible to enable simple heating control using Tasmota Rules.
-To do this, open Tasmota Console and create two rules by entering following commands:
+To do this, open **Tasmota Console** and create two rules by entering following commands:
   - `Rule1 ON Tele-DS18B20#Temperature<55 DO Power1 1 ENDON`
   - `Rule2 ON Tele-DS18B20#Temperature>65 DO Power1 0 ENDON`
 - enable the rules using following commands:
   - `Rule1 1`
   - `Rule2 1`
-- if you have WS2812 add third rule to light it up when heating is active:
+- if you have **WS2812** add third rule to light it up when heating is active:
   - `Rule3 ON Power1#State=1 DO Power2 1 ENDON ON Power1#State=0 DO Power2 0 ENDON`
   - enable the rule: `Rule3 1`

 You can adjust target temperature and temperature hysteresis limits as per your requirements.
-This setup has target 60°C while allowing +/-5°C hysteresis.
+The setup described above has target 60°C while allowing +/-5°C hysteresis.
 Note: berry scripting is not supported on ESP8266 devices.

 ## To do list